Who can apply

 You can now apply to us for grants under the Scottish Welfare Fund.
 The Fund awards Community Care Grants and Crisis Grants.
 Neither type of grant has to be paid back.

-You must apply to the Council where you live, or where you intend to live if you are leaving hospital, prison, residential care or moving home.
+You must apply to us where you live, or where you intend to live if you are leaving hospital, prison, residential care or moving home.

 You can apply for a grant if you are 16 or over.
 You should normally have a low income - this often means you already receive a benefit like Income Support, Job Seekers Allowance, or Pension Credit.
 You do not have to be receiving any benefits to apply, as long as you have a low income or cannot access your money.